pippim/pippim.github.io/_posts/2016/2016-11-26-How-do-I-get-the-CPU-temperature?.md

 After knowing your temperature you probably want to control it better. `tlp` works wonders for keeping system under control.
 It works with `thermald`, Intel Powerclamp, Battery vs AC for USB power, etc. Although highly configurable I've never had to change the configuration settings for a pleasant Out-Of-The-Box experience.
 Prior to using it I had all kinds of problems with an IvyBridge laptop overheating all the time.
 I have it on my new Skylake laptop and the fans NEVER run except when doing Ubuntu 16.04 LTS to 18.04 upgrade.

-You can get a very detailed write-up with installation instructions here: https://askubuntu.com/questions/391474/stop-cpu-from-overheating/875872#875872
+You can get a very detailed write-up with installation instructions here: [Stop cpu from overheating]({% post_url /2017/2017-01-25-Stop-cpu-from-overheating %})

   [1]: https://i.stack.imgur.com/QHcG8.gif